classgraph/classgraph/classgraph-classpath/README.md

 }
 ```

-A classpath entry can also be a URL for something that is not a local file, and `open` will
+A classpath entry can also be a URL for something that is not a local file.
+Any scheme the JVM has a
-throw `IOException` for one of those unless its scheme is allowed.
+handler for is opened, including one an application registered itself -- see
+[custom URL schemes](../classgraph-vfs/README.md#custom-url-schemes).
+The exceptions are the four
+schemes that fetch over a network: `http`, `https`, `ftp` and `mailto` are denied to begin with,
+because a classpath is not always something the caller wrote.
+An entry with a denied scheme is still
+reported, but `open` throws `IOException` for it, so the elements it declares are not found.
 Call
-`new ClasspathFinder().enableURLScheme("https")` before `find()`, which allows the scheme both while
+`new ClasspathFinder().enableURLScheme("https")` before `find()` to allow one, which allows it both
-the classpath is being found and on the `Vfs` that `Classpath.getVfs()` hands back.
+while the classpath is being found and on the `Vfs` that `Classpath.getVfs()` hands back;
+`disableURLScheme(String)` denies a further scheme.

+Enabling a scheme is also what keeps a `':'`-separated classpath string from being split at that
+scheme's own colon, so a custom scheme is worth naming for that reason even though it needs no
+enabling to be fetched from.

 ### List the modules